webquiza/practice-ip-a/README.md

 * _Clone this repository._
 * _Navigate to the top level of the directory._
 * _Open index.html in your browser.
-Alternatively, view on this GitHub Page._
+Alternatively, you can view the project via this GitHub Page._

 ## License